coq/coq/doc/sphinx/using/tools/coqdoc.rst

 Lists.
 ++++++

-List items are introduced by a leading dash. coqdoc uses whitespace to determine the depth of a new list item and which text belongs in which list items.
+List items are introduced by a leading dash. `rocq doc` uses whitespace to determine the depth of a new list item and which text belongs in which list items.
 A list ends when a line of text starts at or before the level of indenting of the list’s dash.
 A list item’s dash must always